artifact-project/perf-tools/README.md

  - [promise](./promise/) — Fastest Lazy Promise.
  - [performance](./performance/) — User Timing polyfill.
  - [balancer](./balancer/) — A tool for load balancing within the limit of a single frame and not only.
- - [timekeeper](./timekeeper/) — It's a time profiling helper and good replacement for `console.time`.
+ - [keeper](./keeper/) — It's a tool for performance monitoring and profiling your application (also best replacement for `console.time`).